Skeena River: Riverboats

 While canoes played a crucial role on the Skeena for centuries, the age of the steamboat heralded a new era of boating on the Skeena.
 The first steam-powered vessel to enter the Skeena was the Union in 1864.
 In 1866 the Mumford attempted to ascend the river but was only able to reach the Kitsumkalum River.
 It was not until 1891 that the Hudson's Bay Company sternwheeler the Caledonia successfully negotiated through the Kitselas Canyon and reached Hazelton.
 A number of other steamers were built around the turn of the century, in part due to the growing fish industry and the gold rush.

 SkeenaWild Conservation Trust

 In 2007 SkeenaWild Conservation Trust was formed to promote projects and initiatives by conservationists, First Nations in Canada, and local communities to protect the natural sustainability of the Skeena watershed and its wild salmon ecosystems.
+The organization has a large payroll and is dependant on convincing the public that salmon are in crisis.
 One of SkeenaWild's main goals is to develop and implement a strategy for long-term stewardship of forest carbon in the Skeena watershed.